Notice: There is no legacy documentation available for this item, so you are seeing the current documentation.

 Individual Page/Post Settings

-Now that we’ve set the Twitter settings for the homepage, let’s set the title, description and image for individual post or page.
+Now that we’ve set the Twitter settings for the homepage, let’s set the title, description and image for an individual post or page.

 Follow these instructions for Configuring the Twitter Settings for Your Content.